Skip to main content

 The SDK collects registered hooks

 The SDK checks for hooks registered for that event type.
-This includes callback hooks you pass in options.hooks and shell command hooks from settings files, but only if you explicitly load them with settingSources or setting_sources.
+This includes callback hooks you pass in options.hooks and shell command hooks from settings files when the corresponding settingSources or setting_sources entry is enabled, which it is for default query() options.

 3